Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Results

 \subsection{Time-Cost Assessment}

 The various ML methods studied in this work have promising results when the MAE is presented as a function of the training samples required at the target fidelity.
 However, to truly gauge the effectiveness of the ML models discussed above, the total cost to generate the training data is to be studied.
-For the MFML models this corresponds to all the training data used in the multifidelity structure.
-This is computed as $T_{MFML}=\sum_f N_f\cdot T_f$ where $T_f$ is the time to perform the QC computation for fidelity $f$ and $N_f$ is the number of samples used by the MFML model at this fidelity.
-For o-MFML this calculation would include the cost of the validation set, $N_{val}\cdot T_F$.
-For $\Delta$-ML, the cost of the model would be given as $T_{\Delta ML}=N_F\cdot(T_{f_b}+T_F) + N_{test}\cdot T_{f_b}$, where the last term is the cost of the QC calculation of the baseline fidelity for the test set.
-Note here, again, that for larger amounts of evaluations of the model, i.e.~for larger test sets, the total time for the required QC calculations grows.
+For the MFML models, this corresponds to all the training data used in the multifidelity structure.
+This is computed as $T_{\rm MFML}=\sum_f N_f\cdot T_f$, where $T_f$ is the time to perform the QC computation for fidelity $f$ and $N_f$ is the number of samples used by the MFML model at this fidelity.
+For o-MFML this calculation would further include the cost of the validation set, $N_{val}\cdot T_F$.
+For $\Delta$-ML, the cost of the model for the prediction of some property for a molecule would be given as $T_{\Delta-ML} = N_{\rm train}^F\cdot(T_{f_b}+T_F) + T_{f_b}$.
+In cases several predictions are made, that is $N_{\rm test}$ number of predictions, then this cost becomes $T_{\Delta-ML} = N_F\cdot(T_{f_b}+T_F) + N_{\rm test}\cdot T_{f_b}$.
+Note that $T_{F}$ and $T_{f_b}$ are different for different molecules from the QeMFi dataset.
+However, since the the dataset provides the compute costs for each molecule, this can readily be incorporated into the computation \cite{vinod2024QeMFi_paper, vinod_2024_QeMFi_zenodo_datatset}.
+In short, for the $\Delta$-ML variants, the cost of the model includes the cost of making the calculations of the $QC_b$ for each geometry of the test set.
+Note that the term `test set' here is referred not to the small collection of molecules which would be used to assess the ML models before deployment.
+On the other hand, the large number of samples in this set allow it to be a meaningful proxy of actual use-case scenario where the ML model is used to predict the QC property of interest several times for several different geometries.
+Note here, again, that for larger amounts of evaluations of the model, i.e.~for larger test sets, the total time for the required QC calculations grows as will be observed in the following parts of this manuscript.